-Wichita Summer Reading Programs
+Wichita-area Summer Reading Programs

 Barnes & Noble Summer Reading Kids in first- through sixth-grade can earn a free book by reading any eight books and recording them in reading journals available at the store or at the website.
 Bring the completed journal to a local Barnes & Noble between the dates given and your child can choose a free book from the specially selected titles.

-Summer Reading Programs Nearby
+Summer Reading Programs Community Libraries

 If you live in one of the communities near Wichita, ask your local library if they offer a summer reading program.
 I’ve found the ones listed below, but there may be others.

-More free reading resources
+Free summer reading resources